gc-da11yn/gc-da11yn.github.io/src/en/standards/what_we_heard_report.md

 ### Feedback:

--Respondents indicated that the effective date should be included in the standard so that they don’t have go back and forth to look for the timelines and the associated requirements.
+-Respondents indicated that the **effective date should be included in the standard** so that they don’t have go back and forth to look for the timelines and the associated requirements.
--Respondents also noted the current format “effective date + x month” can be confusing to them.
+-Respondents also noted the current format **“effective date + x month”** can be confusing to them.
 Conformance timelines should be stated clearly.

 ### How we adapted:

--The subsection on compliance timelines was removed and compliance dates were incorporated directly into the requirements.
+-The subsection on compliance timelines was removed and **compliance dates were incorporated directly** into the requirements.
--For example, the standard now reads as follows: All new enterprise and departmental software after October 1, 2024, must conform with the EN 301 549 V3.2.1

 ## Theme 2: Official Language requirements